larrydodson/Amazon_Vine_Analysis/README.md

 .

 ### Deliverable 2: Determine Bias of Vine Review
-  * Using PySpark and Colab notebook.
-Please see files: Vine_Review_Analysis.ipynb  and  Module16_Challenge_Amazon_Reviews.sql.
+  * Using PySpark and Colab notebook.  .
+Please see: Vine_Review_Analysis.ipynb
   * Filters on the data:
     1) Reviews that were ≥ 20 total_votes recorded, and
     2) Reviews where the ratio of helpful_votes to total_votes was ≥ 50 percent.
 After these filters were made, the following analysis was performed.